priyankagarsole/priyankagarsole/README.md

 Hello there.
-This is Priyanka Garsole.
-I am measurely working in ML using Django as deployment platform.
+I am Priyanka.
+I am a Strategic AI Professional specialized in ML focused on building solutions through Critical Thinking and Creativity.